-\It is important to know what accuracy is needed before performing the RT field work.

-Besides the previously stated guideline for continuous communication and fixed ambiguities, for these guidelines the equipment must be in good working condition.
-This means: no loose tripod legs, the actual fixed height has been checked (worn fixed height pole feet, unseated pole feet and variability in the height settings in those fixed height poles using dowels to hold a particular height can yield biases of millimeters to even a centimeter in base heights), strong batteries are used, the units perform to manufacturers specs (ISO, 2008), the level bubbles have been adjusted (see Appendix C).
-Further assumptions are: there are no blunders in data collection or entered pole heights, the rover and base are GPS dual frequency with or without GLONASS, and are receiving observables with a cut off angle (elevation mask) of 10° to 15°, the base has been positioned in as open a site as possible with no multipath or electrical interference, that it occupies an adjusted control point within the site localization (if any), and its coordinates have been correctly entered as the base position.
+It is important to know what accuracy is needed before performing the RT field work.
+Besides the previously stated guideline for continuous communication and fixed ambiguities, for these guidelines it is required that the equipment be in good working condition (no loose tripod legs, fixed height has been checked, strong batteries, performs to manufacturers specs, etc.), the level bubbles have been adjusted, there are no blunders in data collection or pole heights, the rover and base are GPS dual frequency with or without GLONASS, and are receiving observables with a cut off angle (elevation mask) of 12° to 15°, the base has been positioned in as open a site as possible with no multipath or electrical interference, that it occupies an adjusted control point within the site calibration (if any), and its coordinates have been correctly entered as the base position.